What is APR?

 Clever Check - our credit card eligibility checker

 In just a few minutes, see the MBNA credit cards you’re eligible to apply for, your estimated credit limit and the likelihood of being accepted - all without affecting your credit rating.
 Your Clever Check results will include details of any promotional offers, along with a representative APR and example to help you understand the costs.

 It’s a quick and easy way to see if we can meet your borrowing needs before you spend time completing a full application.

 Credit cards can give you flexibility when it comes to repayments.
 Apart from having to make the minimum monthly payments, you can decide how much you pay off each month.
 You can pay off the balance in full, stick to the minimum payment, or pay an amount somewhere between the two.
 Just remember, if you only make the minimum payments it will take you longer and could cost you more to clear your balance.

 Other things to consider

-Although the APR is one of the most important things to think about when choosing your next credit card, you should also look at the benefits and drawbacks of each card.
+Although the APR and interest rates are some of the most important things to think about when choosing your next credit card, you should also look at the benefits and drawbacks of each card.
 So when you’re shopping around, be on the lookout for the features that will be most important to you based on how you plan to use the card.

-The APR is a crucial factor when looking for a credit card.
-It can be the difference between an affordable monthly repayment and one that squeezes your budget.
-Knowing how the APR works on credit cards can help you make an informed decision about what’s best for you.
+Interest rates and fees are important when looking for a credit card they can be the difference between an affordable monthly repayment and one that squeezes your budget.
+Knowing how the costs work on credit cards can help you make an informed decision about what’s best for you.